Teleport Blog - Passwordless Remote Access to Windows Servers and Desktops - Dec 20, 2021

 At Teleport, we have been advocating and innovating passwordless infrastructure access workflows from inception.
 With Teleport 8, we have extended our feature set to support passwordless remote access to Windows desktops and servers with security features such as SSO, RBAC, and certificate-based authentication.

-Teleport is a unified access plane allowing engineers and security professionals to securely access servers, databases, Kubernetes clusters, and web applications.
+Teleport is a unified access platform allowing engineers and security professionals to securely access servers, databases, Kubernetes clusters, and web applications.
 Find out more on how Teleport works here.

 Windows Remote Desktop Protocol